a5a5aa555oo/rtl8723bs/README.md

 ### How to use

-1. make && sudo make install
+1. make clean modules
-2. sudo sh -c "echo blacklist r8723bs > /etc/modprobe.d/blacklist-r8723bs.conf"
+2. sudo make install

 ### Note

-I tested on Debian 11.6 (kernel version: 5.10.0-21-amd64) and it works fine.
+Tested on Debian 11.6 (kernel version: 5.10.0-21-amd64) and it works fine.

 ### WARNING